• Home

 The jobs that are growing and the jobs that aren’t tell you almost everything.

-Healthcare and social assistance, 78.9% female, added 1.8 million jobs between July 2023 and July 2025, accounting for more than half of all U.S. job growth during that period.
+Healthcare and social assistance, which are 78.9% female, added 1.8 million jobs between July 2023 and July 2025, accounting for more than half of all U.S. job growth during that period.
 But male-skewing sectors like manufacturing, tech, financial activities, and media have been stagnant or contracting.

-Women have the training for the jobs that exist.
+One driver for this is women already have the training for the jobs that exist.
 As of 2023, 87% of nursing bachelor’s students were women.
 In speech-language pathology, a six-figure profession, 96.4% of master’s students are female.
 Medical schools have been majority-female since 2019.

 “Women are the ones who have the training for these jobs,” Ullrich said.
 “The growth that’s happening in the economy in terms of jobs is happening in female-dominated sectors.”

 The pipeline is female, the growth sectors are female, and the jobs most protected from AI displacement — caregiving, healthcare, in-person services — are female.
 The jobs most exposed to AI are disproportionately held by men.
+More strikingly, Ullrich noted, is as women move into the workforce and up the corporate ladder, they create jobs for women, including daycare, pet care, and in-home services.

 What it means